What is Probate?

 Florida State law provides that executors may be paid reasonable compensation for the time spent in administering the estate.
 This said, some executors, particularly if they are the surviving spouse or family members of the deceased, decline to be paid.

-Could I be Held Personally Liable for Making A Mistake as an Executor?
+Could I be Held Personally Liable for Making A Mistake as a Personal Representative?

 Being an executor is a big responsibility.